Last updated: September 29, 2021 at 5:14 PM

 How to Fulfill the Requirement

-All students will take one course that is designated to meet the quantitative reasoning requirement.
+All students will take one course that is designated to meet the quantitative reasoning requirement and complete it with a satisfactory letter grade.
+Quantitative reasoning courses taken with the pass/fail grading option cannot be used to satisfy the requirement.
 Courses that satisfy the requirement in a particular semester are designated "qr" in the Schedule of Classes for that semester.
 A list of quantitative reasoning courses is available in the Courses of Instruction.